matthodan/jekyll-asset-pipeline/README.md

 1. Octopress uses Bundler to manage your site's dependencies.
 You should add `gem japr` to your Gemfile and then run `bundle install` to install.

-2. Instead of adding a `_plugins` folder, you should put `jekyll_asset_pipeline.rb` in the `plugins` folder included by default in the root of your Octopress site.
+2. Instead of adding a `_plugins` folder, you should put `japr.rb` in the `plugins` folder included by default in the root of your Octopress site.

 3. You should still store your assets in an Jekyll ignored folder (i.e. a folder that begins with an underscore `_`), but note that this folder should be located within the `source` folder of your Octopress site (e.g. `source/_assets`).